 The Western section of canal from Greywell to Basingstoke was cut off by a roof fall in the Greywell tunnel in the 1930s.
 The tunnel is unlikely ever to be re-opened because it is now a major roost for bats.

-Most of the water for the canal comes from natural springs in the Greywell Tunnel, which gives it a slight alkaline quality.
-Between Greywell and the Wey, the water becomes gradually more acidic, which results in an unusually wide range of flaura and fauna.
-As a result, the canal has now been designated as a Site of Special Scientific Interest (SSSI) and a balance has to be struck between conservation and boating on the canal.
+Most of the water for the canal comes from natural springs in the Greywell Tunnel, which gives it a slightly alkaline quality.
+Between Greywell and the Wey, the water becomes gradually less alkaline, which results in an unusually-wide range of flora and fauna.
+As a result, the canal is designated as a Site of Special Scientific Interest (SSSI) and a balance has to be struck between conservation and boating on the canal.